Do cars record data when there’s an accident?

 Both cars are inspected for damage as part of the investigation.
 But based on the physical evidence alone, it is impossible to conclude who was at fault.
-And there is no information about the actions of the drivers leading up to the accident.
 Now what?

 Specifically, the following data can be retrieved: